-108. Ontario was in a relationship of proximity with the class members, was responsible for secure youth custody facilities is a relationship of proximity.
+108.136.
+The relationship between Ontario and the class members at the non-directly operated secure-youth custody facilities is a relationship of proximity.
 The legislative scheme created by the CYFSA, YCJA, and the regulations promulgated thereunder impose a private law duty of care on Ontario with respect to the operation of the youth justice system.
 It was reasonably foreseeable to Ontario that if it failed to meet the standard of care in implementing this system, in a matter consistent with its obligations under the Convention, significant harm would occur to the class.
 There are no residual policy considerations militating against the imposition of such a duty.